 The experience of the last week is a good example of this.
 Since bottoming out in late March, stocks have staged a huge rally, pushing the S&P 500 back to record highs.
 All of a sudden, stocks dropped over 7% in three days with some of the leading stocks taking much bigger hits.

 Is this the start of a larger move lower, or just a healthy correction?
 Nobody know for sure, but there are signs that this might’ve simply been a healthy repositioning.
 One way to see this is to look at how various sectors of the stock market have performed in the last week.

 The two sectors that drove the market higher in recent months – Technology and Communications – both suffered drops while “old school” sectors that have lagged (Financials, Materials, and Industrials) were flat to up.

 This suggests that large investors were simply repositioning their portfolios after a strong run in their biggest holdings.
+In other words, it looks more like releasing some steam.
 Unfortunately, in this day and age, these events can lead to abrupt, sharp pullbacks that leave investors wondering what’s going on.

 But it’s also a good reminder that markets don’t move in straight lines.
 And what “works” one day doesn’t mean it will continue working forever.
 Well-diversified portfolios help smooth out the impact of these events so you can stay the course with your investment plan.